MadhavMenon10/MadhavMenon10/README.md

 # Madhav Anand Menon
-Undergrad majoring in Computer Science and Physics @ University of Illinois Urbana-Champaign<br>
+Undergrad majoring in Computer Science and Physics and minoring in Math @ University of Illinois Urbana-Champaign<br>

 ## About
 Currently working on: Competitive Programming.
 Interested in high performance GPU programming and low-level systems architecture.